The Adventures of Teddy Ruxpin: Impact in popular culture

-Brigsby Bear, a 2017 American film, featured an animatronic bear suit, similar to the one in the animatronic pilot for the Adventures of Teddy Ruxpin.
-In the plot of the film, the suit is used in the production of a children's television series, which features magical crystals and creatures, just as The Adventures of Teddy Ruxpin cartoon did.
+The 2017 film Brigsby Bear featured an animatronic bear suit, similar to the one in the animatronic pilot for the Adventures of Teddy Ruxpin.
+In the film, the suit is used in the production of a children's television series, which features magical crystals and creatures, just as The Adventures of Teddy Ruxpin cartoon did.

+Reboot

+In 2021, DJ2 Entertainment announced plans for a rebooted TV series and movie.